upday/upday.github.io/_posts/blog/2016-09-05-model-view-presenter.md

 }
 {% endhighlight %}

 When the `subscribe` method is called, the Presenter starts requesting the data from the Model, then it applies the UI logic to the received data and sets it to the View.
-For example, in the `StatisticsPresenter`, all tasks are requested from the `TaskRepository` then the retrieved tasks will be used to compute the number of active and completed tasks.
+For example, in the `StatisticsPresenter`, all tasks are requested from the `TaskRepository` - then the retrieved tasks are used to compute the number of active and completed tasks.
 These numbers will be used as parameters for the `showStatistics(int numberOfActiveTasks, int numberOfCompletedTasks)` method of the View.

 A unit test to check that indeed the `showStatistics` method is called with the correct values is easy to implement.
 We are mocking the `TaskRepository` and the `StatisticsContract.View` and give the mocked objects as parameters to the constructor of a `StatisticsPresenter` object.
 The test implementation is: